isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>25.
 How do I request to terminate a licence?</h5></summary>

-Licensees who wish to terminate their licence before expiry should submit an application via the <a href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a> within 14 calendar days before ceasing the business of providing the licensable cybersecurity service.
+Licensees who wish to terminate their licence before expiry should submit an application via the <a target="_blank" href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a> within 14 calendar days before ceasing the business of providing the licensable cybersecurity service.
 </details>
 <details>
 <summary><h5>26.
 What are the changes to business details that a licensee is required to inform the Licensing Officer?</h5></summary>